 SO SUCCESSFUL were these lucite model sets that they will be standard from now on for every important picture at Paramount.

 Working with Hans Dreier, the studio’s art director, Pereira designed 10 full night club sets for “Blue Skies.”
 This near-record of set constructions of a single type included sets that ranged from a Tom Thumb production measuring 16 by 30 feet to a super item 100 by 185 feet.

 In addition to the regulation full-size sets, Pereira supervised construction of five conventional small models.
-These were photographed for a montage Sequence in the fi!m.
+These were photographed for a montage sequence in the film.